 Do you want to lead a healthier lifestyle and enhance your well-being?
 The Helsana Coach app gives you helpful tips and shows you exercises you can incorporate into your day-to-day life.
 Helsana Coach also provides fascinating background information and answers to key health-related questions.

 Researchers at the University of Turku in Finland wanted to know whether there were certain types of exercise that made people happier than others.
 They compared the level of endorphins in the body after an hour of moderate aerobics with that following an hour of high-intensity interval training (HIIT).
 Those that participated in the HIIT group had significantly more happiness hormones after exercise.
 Another study found that endurance sports like running, cycling and swimming even helped with severe depression.

 Happiness from exercise?
 Even if we struggle to find the time or motivation sometimes, it’s well worth incorporating exercise into your day-to-day life.
 Just a ten-minute run can have a positive impact on our mood.
 And people who opt for weight training will notice positive changes in their body after just a few weeks – another reason to be cheerful.
 Start small, set yourself goals you can stick to and enjoy the endorphins after doing exercise!

 COMPLETA supplementary insurance covers 75% of the costs of recognised health promotion courses, up to a maximum of CHF 200 per year.
 Find out what benefits are included.

 Sports scientist Joy provided the editorial team with advice and input for this article.
-Joy Marxer (Master of Science in Sports Rehabilitation and Prevention) works for Helsana health consultation.
+Joy Marxer (MSc in Sports Rehabilitation and Prevention) works for Helsana health consultation.
 She supports customers on questions to do with exercise and sports medicine.